 Netsparker's advanced web application security scanning technology can identify security holes and vulnerabilities that others might miss, as proven in the most recent independent web vulnerability scanner comparison.
 Netsparker can also automatically crawl, scan, and identify vulnerabilities in web services including:

 Since the Netsparker security vulnerability scanner uses the Proof-Based Scanning™ to verify vulnerabilities, it is dead accurate and does not report false-positives, thus allows you to spend time on remediation rather than verifying the scanner's findings.

 Clients tout Netsparker's easy-to-use interface and support for things like two-factor authentication.
-Others note the software's efficacy, its speed, and its reliability.
+Others note the efficacy, speed, and reliability of the web vulnerability scanner.

 Sign up for a free trial today and see why our web vulnerability scanner beats other scanning tools for security auditing.
 Our best-in-class vulnerability scanning software is chosen by many leading companies and organizations across industries to keep their information secure and their online reputation safe.
 Try a demo today.

 Save your security team hundreds of hours with Netsparker's web security scanner.Get a Demo